 Click on New >> Select Mail Message >> in tab Home >> in Proofing group >> click Spelling >> Set Language >> uncheck Do not check spelling or grammar >> click Default button

-These are few recommended ways to set spelling and grammar checking work right for you.
-So, that you can work smoothly while sending crucial data and avoid blunders due to misspelled words or grammatical issues in your written messages.
+These are a few recommended ways to set spelling and grammar checking.
+Thus, you can work smoothly while sending crucial data and avoid blunders due to misspelled words or grammatical issues in your written messages.